-Our flock currently has a lamb rate of 1.51 lambs per ewe.
+Our flock currently has a lamb rate of 1.71 lambs per ewe.
 Some of our ewes consistently have singles, some have twins, some mix it up year to year, and a few even give us triplets.
 We had our first set of quads in 2020!

 Our largest lamb at processing was Nick, born in December 2010, to Velma, and processed at 144 pounds!

-We have had 298 lambs born on our farm since we started raising sheep, Shirley alone had given us 18 of those lambs!
+We have had 399 lambs born on our farm since we started raising sheep, Shirley and her daughter Sharon have given us 18 of those lambs, each!